ShareX/sharex.github.io/docs/ocr.md

     `Language.OCR~~~zh-HK~0.0.1.0`      | Chinese (Traditional, Hong Kong)
     `Language.OCR~~~zh-TW~0.0.1.0`      | Chinese (Traditional, Taiwan)

-6. Enter the following command to install the selected language module, replacing `"Name of the module"` with one of the items that the previous command generated:
+5. Enter the following command to install the selected language module, replacing `"Name of the module"` with one of the items that the previous command generated:

     ```PowerShell
     Add-WindowsCapability -Online -Name "Name of the module"
     ```

-    For example, the following command installs the Chinese (mainland China) OCR modules:
+    For example, the following command installs the "Chinese (Simplified, China)" OCR module:

    ```PowerShell
    Add-WindowsCapability -Online -Name "Language.OCR~~~zh-CN~0.0.1.0"